Host: Verne McArthur

 Registration

-Free registration for this event is open to all members of PMN.
+Registration is free to all members of PMN.
 Not a member?
 Check out our inclusive sliding scale membership policy.

-Immediately upon registering, you will receive an e-mail confirmation that provides you a link to a private Zoom meeting.
+When you register, you will receive an e-mail with a link to a private Zoom meeting.

 Description